imonlinux/apsystems_power_local/README.md

 ![Screenshot from 2024-02-24 18-58-09](https://github.com/imonlinux/apsystems_power_local/assets/39863321/ecf2a5c1-8e3d-47cb-9809-8d08123bfcd2)

-5. In the entry form enter the local IP address of your APSystems ECU and click Submit.
+5. In the entry form enter the local IP address of your APSystems ECU.
+6. Choose to suspend polling after sunset or not and click Submit.

 ![Screenshot from 2024-02-24 18-30-58](https://github.com/imonlinux/apsystems_power_local/assets/39863321/63347cb7-e7b4-40ae-aa29-5d715768cf35)